 Preservation means working to prevent the deterioration of your historical records as a whole: use appropriate archival quality supplies and optimum environmental conditions for storage.
 For a thorough overview, attend our Preservation of Historical Records and Preservation of Electronic Records workshops.

 Conservation involves hiring professional conservator to repair damage that has already occurred using minimal, non-invasive techniques.
-To help you decide what records are appropriate for conservation measures, see our Publication #60, Criteria for Selecting Records for Conservation Treatment and our list of conservation consultants.
+To help you decide what records are appropriate for conservation measures, see our Publication #60, Criteria for Selecting Records for Conservation Treatment.

 Preserving Family Treasures